3 History of Rockets & Space Flight

 The Quest for Space

-Rockets were invented in China in the 9th century, during the Tang Dynasty (618–907 AD), not long after the discovery of gunpowder.
+Rockets were invented in China in the 9th century, during the Tang dynasty (618–907 AD), not long after the discovery of gunpowder.
 They were called “fire arrows” and were first employed as fireworks and weapons of war.
 They consisted of a simple tube filled with gunpowder and attached to a shaft with feathers resembling an arrow.
 When ignited, the expanding gases from the burning gunpowder were expelled out of the rear of the tube, creating thrust and propelling the arrow forward.
-These fire arrows and similar rocket-based weaponry spread from China to other parts of Asia and eventually to the Middle East and Europe.
+These fire arrows and similar rocket-based weaponry spread from China to Japan and other parts of Asia, and eventually to the Middle East and Europe.

 A black and white drawing of a man in historical Chinese armor about to light a rudimentary rocket off.

-Rockets were used in China over 1,000 years ago as fireworks and weapons called fire arrows.
+Rockets were used in China over 1,000 years ago as fireworks and weapons called “fire arrows.”

-Jules Verne wrote two science fiction books, “From Earth to the Moon” in 1965 and its sequel, “Around the Moon,” in 1870.
+Jules Verne wrote two science fiction books, “From Earth to the Moon” in 1865 and its sequel, “Around the Moon,” in 1870.

 In 1914, Goddard was granted two patents: US Patent 1,102,653 for his invention of the multistage rocket and US Patent 1,103,503 for the liquid propellant rocket engine.